mattcroat/joy-of-code/posts/animation-with-svelte/animation-with-svelte.md

 ---
 title: Animation With Svelte
-description: Comprehensive guide for animations in Svelte from regular to custom transitions and using animation libraries.
+description: Master animation with Svelte from regular and custom transitions to using other animation libraries.
 slug: animation-with-svelte
 published: 2022-9-22
 category: svelte